New roofing materials inspection to withstand hurricanes

 It is impossible to compromise on strength, durability, and wind resistance when it comes to Florida roofing.
 For hurricane protection, the best roofing materials are metal for superior resistance to wind and corrosion, concrete or clay tiles for long-lasting strength and classic style, architectural shingles for cost-effective, wind-rated protection, synthetic roofing for durability and style, and modified bitumen, or TPO, for flat roofs in hurricane zones.
 Your roof’s ability to withstand the next significant storm or require expensive emergency repairs depends on the material you decide on.

 Act now before the next hurricane season hits.
-Communicate with a certified Florida roofer to have your existing roof inspected and to discuss hurricane-rated roofing options that fit your house, preferences, and price range.
+Talk with a certified Florida roofer to have your existing roof inspected and discuss hurricane-rated roofing options that fit your house, preferences, and budget.
 Because in Florida, your roof serves as your first line of defense against the worst of nature, not just shelter from the rain.

 embick enterprises logo